 Additions and Substitutions

 - Can I make the aioli with mayonnaise?
 Skip making homemade aioli and use mayonnaise instead.
-Combine the ingredients for the aioli, then stir in one cup of high-quality mayonnaise, as I do for my Cajun aioli; I recommend Duke’s or Hellman’s.
-You can also use a combination of mayonnaise and sour cream or full-fat yogurt.
+Combine the ingredients for the aioli in a bowl, then stir in one cup of high-quality mayonnaise; I recommend Duke’s or Hellman’s.

-- Consider adding honey or brown sugar to the sauce if you find it too spicy or prefer something sweeter.
+- Consider adding honey, brown sugar, or a sugar-free alternative like monk fruit to the sauce if you find it too spicy or prefer something sweeter.

 Tools Used to Make This Recipe

-You can use an immersion blender, food processor, or high-speed blender to make the creamy kimchi aioli.
-However, I highly recommend using an immersion blender when making salad dressings or sauces that require emulsification because I always have the best results.
+Use an immersion blender, food processor, or high-speed blender to make the creamy kimchi aioli.
+However, I highly recommend using an immersion blender when making salad dressing or sauces that require emulsification.

-Use the tall cup provided with the immersion blender (or one of these meal prep containers) to ensure the blender works properly and to avoid a big mess.
+Use the tall cup provided with the immersion blender, a wide-mouth jar, or one of these meal prep containers for the blender to work correctly and to avoid a big mess.

 How to Make Kimchi Aioli